Does 52-weeks sound a bit long? Don’t worry there’s a 30 day money saving challenge that may be more suitable.

 Savings Goal: $1000/year

-I love this idea.
+I love this idea money savings chart.
 With this challenge, you get to pick which amount you’re saving each week!

 We’ve all been in the position where unexpected things happen.
 Some weeks are easier to save money than others.
-This challenge is great because it allows you some flexibility, it’s also is perfect for someone whose income varies and needs a bit of flexibility.
+This challenge is great because it allows you some flexibility.
+It’s also perfect for someone whose income varies and needs a bit of flexibility.

 How it works: Let’s say you are able to save $36 dollars this week and only $8 the next.
 Simply cross off what works for your budget that week and then continue until you’ve used up all the amounts.
-Turn it into a fun game!
+Turn it into a fun money savings challenge!

 Savings Goal: $1200/year